CodingNomads/mentor-docs/docs/03_mentorship_process.md

 - See more in [Labs & Projects](04_code_labs.md)

 You will **discuss challenging concepts** from the course materials if the student has not quite gotten a grip on them yet.
 Interested students have interesting questions!
 Help them find the answers.
-You are there to help them get unstuck, and help them learn _how_ to get unstuck by themselves.
+You are there to help them get unstuck, and help them learn _how_ to get unstuck by themselves (i.e., helping them to learn how to google the right questions!).

 Finally, you will help them create **study schedules**, set realistic **expectations**, and check in with them on their progress.
 You are there to **hold them accountable** for their plans.
 Help them set generous plans for themselves so that they will be able to stick to their plans.